 I have been building a portfolio of rental properties for the last 15 years and have nearly 70 properties.
-I have managed the properties myself, used a professional property management company for my rentals, and even owned a property management company.
-I understand this business from both sides, so let me show you whether it’s good to hire a property management company for your rentals.
+I have managed the properties myself, used a professional property management company for my rentals, and now own a property management company.
+I understand this business from both sides, so let me show you whether hiring a property management company for your rentals is good.

 You should not hire a property management company to manage your rental houses.
 The cost is rarely worth the service provided.
 The only exception is when you have a small portfolio and don’t live near those properties.
 Even then, there are better ways to manage your rental properties.